noahehall/theBookOfNoah/0current/languages/nim/nim.syntax.md

 proc someName = # returns void, and doesnt accept params
   # procedure body
 proc someName = echo "defined on one line"

+# anonymous proc: doesnt have a name and surrounded by paranthesis
+var someName = ( proc (params): returnType = "poop")
 ```

 ## control flow